Make It Right (TV series)

 Make It Right: The Series (รักออกเดิน; RTGS: Rak Ok Doen) is a 2016 Thai boys’ love romantic comedy series aired on MCOT HD and Line TV.
-The series is based from the novel of the same name.
-It is broadcast on Sundays from 20:50 to 21:45 (Bangkok Standard Time) on MCOT HD, while the uncut version is shown on Line TV during midnight of the same day.
-The first season contains a total of 12 episodes with an average span of 45 minutes each.
-The series started its airing on 15 May 2016, and the first season ended on 31 July 2016.
-The story revolves around young boys’ budding relationships and how they deal with their feelings within themselves and in front of the judging society.
+The series is based from the novel of the same name, and is broadcast on Sundays from 20:50 to 21:45 (BST) on MCOT HD, while the uncut version is shown on Line TV during midnight of the same day.
+The first season consisted of a total of 12 episodes and began airing on 15 May 2016 until 31 July 2016.
+The story revolves around young boys’ budding relationships and how they deal with their feelings within themselves against a judgemental society.
+The main couple is played by Panichtamrong Peemapol as Fuse and Udompanich Krittapak as Tee.
+A second and last season from 7 May 2017 until 5 August 2017 with total of 14 episodes.

-There is one main couple in the series.
-The Couple is the pairing of the actors Panichtamrong “Peak” Peemapol (playing the role of “Fuse”) and Udompanich “Boom” Krittapak (playing the role of “Tee”).
-There are also other couples and actors who bring life to the series.
-The scenes mostly takes place in a high school institution where most of the characters go to study.

-A second and last season of the series aired from 7 May 2017 and ended 5 August 2017, with total of 14 episodes.